 a. and b.
-Increase Park Usage and Construction or Expansion of Recreational Facilities - Less than Significant.
-The proposed project, a retail commercial project, is not anticipated to significantly increase the use of, and demand for, recreational facilities.
+Increase Park Usage and Construction or Expansion of Recreational Facilities - Less than Significant Impact.
+The proposed project, a storage facility with a manager's office/residence, is not anticipated to significantly increase the use of, and demand for, recreational facilities.
 The City of Rocklin provides parkland dedication and/or collection of park fees to mitigate for the increased recreational impacts of new residential developments at the time that a parcel or subdivision map is recorded.
-The employees of the proposed project would likely utilize City recreational facilities but the use is anticipated to be minimal and is not anticipated to significantly increase the use of existing facilities to the extent that substantial physical deterioration of the facility would occur or be accelerated, nor is the minimal use anticipated to require the construction or expansion of recreational facilities; therefore, the project would have less than significant impacts regarding the increase in use of recreational facilities.
+The resident of the proposed project would likely utilize City recreational facilities but the use is anticipated to be minimal and is not anticipated to significantly increase the use of existing facilities to the extent that substantial physical deterioration of the facility would occur or be accelerated, nor is the minimal use anticipated to require the construction or expansion of recreational facilities.
+Any impact on City recreational facilities would be mitigated by the requirement that the project pay standard Park Development fees and annex into the appropriate maintenance districts.
+Therefore, the project would have less than significant impacts regarding the increase in use of recreational facilities.